"SNL At Home" Dares To Ask: What Would A Britney Spears Masterclass Even Be?

 If you’re looking for a way to keep busy during quarantine, Saturday Night Live has a few ideas.
-On the most recent episode of SNL At Home, Chloe Fineman (featuring a blonde wig and some heavy eyeliner) took on the role of MasterClass’ latest expert: Britney Spears.
+On the most recent episode of SNL At Home, Chloe Fineman (featuring a blonde wig and some heavy eyeliner) took on the role of MasterClass’ latest expert, Britney Spears.
 However, Spears’ class has nothing to do with singing or the basics of socialism.
 SNL, actually, is still trying to figure out what it might entail.

 “I’ve been quarantined for five years now, and that’s okay because all my favorite stuff is here,” Fineman’s Spears says.
 She also explains how she has been spending her time stuck at home.
 “Sometimes, I’ll paint.
 Sometimes, I’ll pose,” she says before telling her prospective students, “My loneliness is…literally saving me.”